rephillips/debugging_splunk_search/README.md

 Indexer: $SPLUNK_HOME/var/run/splunk/dispatch/remote_<SH>_<sid>

  !NOTE!: by default an ad-hoc search artifact will be deleted after 10m.
 You will want to move the artifact directory off to /tmp to preserve it.
+Or you can go into the search artifact directory and type "touch save" to preserve the search artifact.

 •	Collect and send to Splunk Support:
 SH: